nunocorverag/robo-bar/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Feature request
+name: Task
-about: Suggest an idea for this project
+about: Track the tasks of the project
 title: ''
 labels: ''
 assignees: ''